OleHolmNielsen/Niflheim_system/docs/Slurm_configuration.rst

 Many types of *Baseboard Management Controllers* (BMC_) permit the reading of power consumption values using the IPMI_ DCMI_ extensions.
 Note that Slurm_ ``version 23.02.7 (or later)`` should be used for correct functionality, see bug_17639_.

-Install the FreeIPMI_ prerequisite packages ``version 1.6.12 or later`` on the Slurm_ RPM-building server as shown in the next section.
+Install the FreeIPMI_ prerequisite packages **version 1.6.12 or later** on the Slurm_ RPM-building server.
+FreeIPMI_ version 1.6.14 is available with RockyLinux_ and AlmaLinux_ (EL8) 8.10:

+  dnf install freeipmi freeipmi-devel

 Then build Slurm_ RPM packages **including** ``freeipmi`` libraries::

   rpmbuild -ta slurm-<version>.tar.bz2 --with mysql --with freeipmi